-Enable restorative outcomes for under-resourced regions and underserved communities.
+Enable restorative outcomes for under-resourced regions and underserved communities

-- Advance tribal communities as workers and beneficiaries of biofuels projects from biomass sourced regions. - Advance projects and work that specifically target underserved forested. communities and regions as clear economic and environmental beneficiaries - Ensure any negative externalities do not disproportionately affect underserved communities.
+- Advance tribal communities as workers and beneficiaries of biofuels projects from biomass sourced regions - Advance projects and work that specifically target underserved forested. communities and regions as clear economic and environmental beneficiaries - !
+Ensure any negative externalities do not disproportionately affect underserved communities

 Identify and develop improved measures that accurately capture rural forest community conditions, needs, and socio-economic status.
+This may best be achieved through partnership with OPR as the agency is undergoing a similar effort to address vulnerability and will benefit from expertise regarding the targeting of climate and wildfire vulnerable populations.